Rekeiti Ma'asi-White: Club career

 Ma'asi-White was in the youth academy at Wasps RFC and made his debut for their senior side during the 2021–22 Premiership Rugby Cup before they were disbanded for financial reasons.
 During his time at Wasps, he went on loan to Birmingham Moseley Rugby gaining 13 appearances for them and 30 points.

-However, he joined Sale Sharks in November 2022, agreeing a contract until the end of the 2025 season.
+In November 2022, Ma'asi-White left Wasps to join Sale Sharks.
+He started in the 2025 league semi-final defeat against Leicester Tigers.

 International career

 Ma'asi-White scored a try for England U20 against Wales during the 2023 Junior Six Nations.
 Later that year he was a member of the England squad that finished fourth at the 2023 World Rugby U20 Championship.

 In February 2024 Ma'asi-White was called up to train with the England A team.
-In May 2025, Ma'asi-White was called up to a training camp for the senior England squad by Steve Borthwick.
-He was selected for the England A squad again in November 2025.
+In May 2025, he was called up to a training camp for the senior England squad by coach Steve Borthwick.
+Later that year in November 2025, Ma'asi-White made his first appearance for England A in a defeat against New Zealand.